ivandipaolo/react-ts-movies/README.md

 ```
 npm run dev
 ```
-To compile the GraphQL types, run the following command:
+To compile the GraphQL types, run the following command: (Only if you are changing any query)
 ```
 npx graphql-codegen
 ```